How To Be Creative In Curriculum Design?

 The default mode network is like a series of airport hubs in different and typically unconnected parts of the brain.
 And that’s why it’s so crucial.
 When the brain flips into idle mode, this network subconsciously puts together stray thoughts, makes seemingly random connections and enables us to see an old problem in an entirely new light.

-Why Use Comedy Techniques and Comic Writing in Learning-How-To-Learn?
+Comedy Techniques and Comic Writing in Learning-How-To-Learn